 Below are some of the designs that were under consideration

 This was an 8-petal design using a 3-tier configuration.

-Mockup of the system to be used inside the radome, this was used to validate the required swept volume.#
+Mockup of the system for the inside of the radome.
+This is necessary to validate the necessary swept volume.#

 Another idea in the designing stage.

-A key area to the design of the hatch would be the closing mechanism, in the past we had used a simple quick quarter turn device, but it was felt that this would not be a robust solution for this application, so we had to research different types of available catches that were readily available.
-We were finding that catches that would be the optimum of this application would ultimately not work with our usual hatch design, and that this would also require a complete re-design
+A key area to the design of the hatch would be the closing mechanism.
+Previously, we would use a simple quick quarter-turn device.
+But it was felt that this would not be a robust solution for this application, so we had to research different types of available catches that were readily available.
+We discover that catches that would be the optimum of this application would ultimately not work with our usual hatch design.
+Moreover, we learn that this would also require a complete re-design